58% of businesses are now piloting co-creation projects to help drive innovation.

 For IKEA, co-creation helps put crowd wisdom to work in product innovation, allowing the company to harness useful design insights.
-This creates real market advantages for the company, and contributes to a community of dedicated customers.
+This creates real market advantages for the company and contributes to a community of dedicated customers.

 Since its establishment, DeWalt’s Insight Community has grown to include more than 12,000 users, including 8,000 professional tradespeople, and 4,000 home users.
 This diverse group of contributors ensures DeWalt receives a helpful range of product suggestions.

 With this platform, DeWalt engages customers in the product development cycle, testing packaging and design, as well as website usability.
-The Insight Community helps create improvements to DeWalt’s products, such a new range of cordless hammer drills.
+The Insight Community helps create improvements to DeWalt’s products, such as a new range of cordless hammer drills.

-Ward Smith, the Group Product Manager at DeWalt, recognises how crucial this kind of open innovation is in today’s world.
+Ward Smith, the Group Product Manager at DeWalt, recognizes how crucial this kind of open innovation is in today’s world.
 “Competition is fierce,” he says.
 “Everyone’s trying to launch more tools, faster.
 You need a fast and accurate way to be more reactive in the marketplace”.